Board of Directors Mandates

 - The Board is responsible for approving the appointment and remuneration policies of all executive officers, taking into consideration the recommendation of the CEO.

-- The Board is responsible for oversight of management succession.
+- The Board is responsible for oversight of management succession, including retirement and termination decisions regarding executive officers.

 - The Board is responsible, to the extent feasible, for satisfying itself as to the integrity of the CEO and other senior officers and for ensuring that such persons create a culture of integrity throughout the Corporation.